 The discovery of the GBDW state (gapless and non-SF state regardless of the CDW order), to the best of our knowledge, has not been reported in flat-band models, although previous attempts have been made to study possible Bose metals in moat-band models~\cite{sur2019metallic} or geometrically frustrated models~\cite{Hegg2021metal} which avoid single energy minima for free bosons, and we note the finite-momentum SS is also unconventional since it is driven by interaction in a flat-band model as well as the fact that the CDW order can be regarded as a secondary product of the SF order.
 These two exotic phases -- GBDW and finite-momentum SS -- discovered in this work suggest that the flat-band models, dominated by interactions instead of single-particle dispersions, are great synthetic platforms for studying exotic bosonic states.

 In the case of $\nu=1/2$ FCI on honeycomb lattice, to the best of our knowledge, the sequential softening of the multiple roton modes is reported for the first time.
 Moreover, the translation periods in Solid II along both momentum-space vectors are exactly twice of those in Solid I, and thus contributing to another fresh scenario of ground-state vestigial transitions.
 The sequential FCI-Solid I-Solid II transitions, together with the FCI-GBDW-SS sequence of transitions, neither existing in literature, broaden the perspectives of the roton condensation in FCI, and we expect such scenarios could be discovered in future experiments as well, considering the fast-developing experiments on bosonic FQH/FCI~\cite{Julian2023photonFQH, Wang2024photonFQH}.
+For example, it would be interesting for both theoretical and experimental explorations of the consequence of tuning neighboring interactions in the bosonic FCIs realized in square-lattice Hofstadter models and compare with our discoveries in the checkerboard-lattice model here.
 On the other hand, it would be interesting to explore the deeper reasons that result in the different roton-driven transitions (gapless GBDW and SS in checkerboard lattice versus no gapless state found in the honeycomb lattice) in these two flat-band models.